Craig E. Manning: Research initiatives

 Manning's current projects include high-pressure experiments investigating how minerals dissolve in water in the lower crust and upper mantle, studies of metamorphism of oceanic gabbros from the East Pacific Rise to understand the timing and temperatures of fluid-rock interactions in the lower crust of mid-ocean ridges, and finally investigations into the links between fluid flow, mineral reaction, and permeability in the Spanish Peaks fossil hydrothermal system of south-central Colorado.

 Honors and awards

-Manning is a Fellow of the American Geophysical Union and the Mineralogical Society of America, and a Helmholtz International Fellow.
+Manning is a Fellow of the American Geophysical Union, the Geochemical Society, and the Mineralogical Society of America.
+He is a Humboldt Research Award winner and a Helmholtz International Fellow.
 He has served as a Distinguished Lecturer for GeoPrisms and the Mineralogical Society of America.
 Manning also is a recipient of the Norman L. Bowen award.
+He was elected to the U.S. National Academy of Sciences in 2026.

 Selected publications

-Manning has published 135 papers for a total of 8829 citations and an h-index of 54.
+Manning has published over 160 papers for a total of over 20,000 citations and an h-index of 78.
 These include: